Michael Stephen Feld: Biography

-Michael S. Feld received his Ph.D.MIT under the supervision of laser pioneer Ali Javan.
-He remained at MIT throughout his career, where he became a faculty member from 1968 to 1976: He was the director of the MIT George R. Harrison Spectroscopy Laboratory.
+Michael S. Feld received his Ph.D. from the Massachusetts Institute of Technology under the supervision of laser pioneer Ali Javan.
+He remained at MIT throughout his career, where he was a faculty member from 1968 to 1976.
+He was the director of the George R. Harrison Spectroscopy Laboratory at MIT.

-Also, he was well known in the field of quantum optics for his first observation of optical superradiance.
+Feld was well known in the field of quantum optics for his first observation of optical superradiance.
 He is credited for the experimental demonstrations of cavity, cavity-suppressed spontaneous emission, and the experimental demonstration of the first single-atom laser.
 In the later part of his career, he turned his attention to the field of biomedical optics, where he developed methods for in-tissue spectroscopy and imaging.
-Feld, also directed the Laser Biomedical Research Center at MIT, where he worked on fluorescence and Raman spectroscopy to measure in-vivo levels of biomarker molecules that assisted in the imaging of disease-causing microorganisms via endoscopy and optical tomography.
+Feld also directed the Laser Biomedical Research Center at MIT, where he worked on fluorescence and Raman spectroscopy to measure in-vivo levels of biomarker molecules that assisted in the imaging of disease-causing microorganisms via endoscopy and optical tomography.

-Prof. Feld strongly valued a scientific environment without ethnic or cultural prejudice, and many of his co-workers and Ph.D. students were from minority groups.
+Feld strongly valued a scientific environment without ethnic or cultural prejudice, and many of his co-workers and Ph.D. students were from minority groups.
 Notably, he was the Ph.D. advisor of astronaut Ronald McNair, who died in the Challenger disaster.